natsuhiko/rasqual/README.md

 	$RHOME/R --vanilla --quiet --args data/your.Y.txt data/your.K.txt < R/makeCovariates.R > log

 Note that, the result of PCA is always sensitive to few outliers (just one or two), which explain almost all variance in the data.
 Using those PCs as covariates hurts your QTL mapping result.
 We strongly recommend to spend some time to explore and clean up your data first.

+## Installation tips for CLAPACK

+You first need to get the latest library from http://www.netlib.org/clapack/.
+Then, compile it like

+	tar zxvf clapack.tgz
+	cd CLAPACK-3.2.1
+	mv make.inc.example make.inc
+	make

+When it has been done, you will find three archive files in the directory which need to be either linked or renamed, such as

+	ln -s lapack_LINUX.a liblapack.a
+	ln -s tmglib_LINUX.a libtmglib.a
+	ln -s blas_LINUX.a libblas.a

+before compiling RASQUAL.

+## Creating a VCF file with AS counts

+We provide a useful script to create a VCF file with AS counts from a master VCF file and a set of BAM files.
+Before using the script you need to compile some C codes called from the script:

+	cd $RASQUALDIR/src/ASVCF
+	make

+The command to produce the VCF with AS counts is:

+	sh $RASQUALDIR/src/ASVCF/createASVCF.sh bam.list.txt master.vcf.gz

+which creates *master.vcf.new.gz* in the same directory.
+The *master.vcf.gz* must be tabix indexed and the *bam.list.txt* is a text file which contains absolute path to your set of BAMs from which AS counts are produced:

+	# bam.list.txt
+	/path/to/your/bam/sample1.bam
+	/path/to/your/bam/sample2.bam
+	/path/to/your/bam/sample3.bam
+	...

+The order of the samples **MUST** be the same as that in the master VCF.
+Before using the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.

+Note that, our script doesn't filter out any AS read by means of QC criteria (depth of coverage, mapping quality, etc.).
+You may also want to filter out some reads a priori, using GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).